cormullion/PhilipsHue.jl/README.md

     setlights(B, Dict("sat" => 128, "on" => true, "hue" => 20000, "bri" => 200))
     testlights(B, 20)
     randomcolors(B, 1, 10)
+    getlightnumbers(B)

-If you don't know the current IP address, try:
+If you don't know the current IP address of the bridge, try:

 	 getIP()

-which accesses your current configuration as registered at http://meethue.com.
+which tries to access your current configuration as registered at http://meethue.com.

 ## Setting light parameters